 I’ve included the top 20 here so you can see who the major players are.
 Their list was created using a scoring system based on post frequency, quality, SEO, social media, and Klout score.
 It isn’t perfect… they excluded XLR8R because they thought it was still a print magazine, but they’ve been web-only since 2011.
 All of that aside, this will give you general knowledge of the most important music blogs.
 1. 2.
 3. 4.
 5. 6.
 7. 8.
 9. 10.
 11. 12.
 13. 14.
 15. 16.
 2 Dope Boyz 18.
 19. 20.
 The Top 20 Music Blogs | Digital Music News.
 New Albums & Music Reviews.
 Index of Music Blogs / Hype Machine.
 The End of Music Blogs as We Know Them | PigeonsandPlanes.
 Photo by Jacob Moore, in my apartment, as I write this When I started Pigeons & Planes in 2008, I didn’t even know what the word “blog” meant.

 I only started the site because Eskay, from my favorite website Nah Right, stopped responding to my requests for a job.
 I had absolutely no idea what I was doing.
 My marketing plan involved going to the most popular music videos on YouTube and commenting: “PIGEONS AND PLANES.
 GOOGLE IT!”
 I have no idea if anyone found the blog that way.
+I still think it was a decent idea.
 In 2008, the small start-up blogs were the ones keeping up with music in real time.
 That same year, Brendan Frederick, who was Deputy Editor of Complex at the time, called the entire Complex edit staff together and announced something that would immediately change the company forever: “You’re all bloggers now.”
 For years, blogs dominated the music space on the internet.
-In that time of uncertainty and transition between 2006 and 2010, it seemed like music blogs were a permanent fixture.
+This is often how things play out when a new, affordable technology is introduced to any industry.